dr3mro/Valhalla-server/README.md

 </details>

 ### 🚪 Logout a Provider
-- To logout just send the last valid token to `/api/v1/clients/providers/logout` under header key `Deauthentication`
+- To logout just send the last valid token to `/api/v1/clients/providers/logout` with body `JSON` with data from `api/providers/logout.json`
 <details>
 <summary>More</summary>